Bloomington speech team to host annual showcase March 16

-The Bloomington speech team will host its 10th annual speech showcase next week.
+The Bloomington speech team will host its 10th annual speech showcase this week.

 The showcase is 7-9 p.m.
 Thursday, March 16, in the Oak Grove Middle School auditorium, 1300 W. 106th St.